stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 father's house, for the elder Ward was deeply worried and perplexed, and wished his son to get as much sound oversight as could be managed in the case of so secretive and independent an adult.
 The doctor still insists that the youth was sane even as late as this, and adduces many a conversation to prove his point.

 About September the vampirism declined, but in the following January Ward almost became involved in serious trouble.
 For some time the nocturnal arrival and departure of motor trucks at the Pawtuxet bungalow had been commented upon, and at this juncture an unforeseen hitch exposed the nature of at least one item of their contents.
-In a lonely spot near Hope Valley had occurred one of the frequent sordid waylayings of trucks by "hi-jackers " in quest of liquor shipments, but this time the robbers had been destined to receive the greater shock.
+In a lonely spot near Hope Valley had occurred one of the frequent sordid waylayings of trucks by _"hi-jackers"_ in quest of liquor shipments, but this time the robbers had been destined to receive the greater shock.
 For the long cases they seized proved upon opening to contain some exceedingly gruesome things; so gruesome, in fact, that the matter could not be kept quiet amongst the denizens of the underworld.